getsops/sops/README.rst

 Key service
 ~~~~~~~~~~~

+There are situations where you might want to run `sops` on a machine that
+doesn't have direct access to encryption keys such as GPG keys.
+The `sops` key
+service allows you to forward a socket so that `sops` can access encryption
+keys stored on a remote machine.
+This is similar to GPG Agent, but more
+portable.

 SOPS uses a client-server approach to encrypting and decrypting the data
 key.
 By default, SOPS runs a local key service in-process.
 SOPS uses a key